 You must begin your fieldwork by the second week of the semester, and you must work at least ten (10) weeks at the field placement, though thirteen (13) weeks is highly recommended.
 Your work should be spread out relatively evenly over the semester.
 Any exceptions require approval from the Director of Field Placements.

 You cannot receive credit for work performed prior to the start of the semester in which you are enrolled.

 Students requesting to earn credit at placements where they have already worked, interned, volunteered, or externed, must submit a Petition for Repeat Field Placement to the Director of Field Placements.
-You must demonstrate the proposed opportunity will provide a qualitatively different or substantially more rigorous learning experience than previous experiences with the placement.

 Remote field placements, where students work in a separate location from their supervisors more than 50% of the time, will be considered by the Director of Field Placements on a case-by-case basis.
 You are encouraged to work in-person where possible.

 For work at an approved public interest externship placement, you may accept compensation in the form of hourly wages, stipends, scholarships, fellowships, and grants.
 (Public interest includes work for governmental entities, 501(c)(3)-(5) organizations, and universities and other public institutions.)
 Prior to accepting compensation, you must notify and receive approval from the Director of Externships.
 (Note: these hours are not to be counted against the College of Law policy limiting full-time students to not working more than 20 hours per week.)
 Students at any placement may accept reimbursements to offset travel expenses such as gas mileage and parking fees.